top of page

 Crisis Management and Understanding Mental Illness for Residential Life

-We offer a blended model of training with Dr. Brian Van Brunt to train your residential life staff in key crisis de-escalation and working with residents with mental illness.
+We offer a blended training model with Dr. Brian Van Brunt to train your residential life staff in key crisis de-escalation and working with residents with mental illness.

 The training series includes: